hdecarne-github/filescanner/docs/index.md

 message with a link to an example via [info@filescanner.org](mailto:info@filescanner.org)

 #### Installation & usage:
-A Java SE 8 Runtime Environment is required to run CertMgr.
+A Java SE 8 Runtime Environment is required to run FileScanner.
+FileScanner uses on the [SWT UI toolkit](https://www.eclipse.org/swt/) and builds are available for the following platforms:
+* macOS 64bit (cocoa-macosx-x86_64)
+* Linux GTK 64bit (gtk-linux-x86_64)
+* Windows 64bit (win32-win32-x86_64)

 Download the latest version from the project's [releases page](https://github.com/hdecarne/filescanner/releases/latest).